Unobtainiumrock/systems-design-proposal/README.md

 - [] Practice the elevator pitch for these concepts and consider converting these to a video presentation --feed info on silver platter.
 - [] **Add back in notes on teh trade-offs between virality content vs in-depth and quality content**
 - [] Mention Character.Ai as a potential way to capture the essence & personality of certain users.
 Investigate if they offer the right kind of integrations
+- [] Incorporate the foundation needed to integrate systems like GNNs

 ## Table of Contents